- Site Analysis

 Underfloor heating can also offer thermostatic control, and does not create draughts or noise.
 But it is only moderately responsive – it can take some time for a room to warm up after a hydronic system is switched on.
 Up-front costs are high, and some maintenance will be required.

 Other advantages and disadvantages will depend on the fuel source.
-Solar hydronic systems are energy efficient, since they rely on free solar energy, but may not provide heat when it is needed, and may need a gas, oil or electric boost.
-See space heating – energy sources for information on the pros and cons of gas, electricity and oil.
+Solar hydronic systems are energy efficient, since they rely on free solar energy, but may not provide heat when it is needed, and may need a gas or electric boost.
+See space heating – energy sources for information on the pros and cons of gas and electricity.

 Embedded electric underfloor heating